hoprnet/hoprnet/docs/hopr-documentation/docs/developers/starting-local-cluster.md

 [^1]:
     The demo application [MyneChat](https://github.com/hoprnet/myne-chat) uses a
     [mock server](https://github.com/hoprnet/myne-chat/blob/cf6501b2ffa24502834f567ab575630e302e3d34/mocks/index.js#L47-L79)
-    to simplify it’s development workflow.
-Nevertheless, to fully experience the extend of its features, it relies on a HOPR cluster, either a local or a public one.
+    to simplify its development workflow.
+However, to fully experience the extent of its features, you will need either a local or public HOPR cluster.

 [^2]:
     By using the `master` tag, you are downloading the latest version of `hoprnet` to spin up your nodes, which might be ideal to your particular use case.
 However, due to the rapid development done on the project, you might be better off using a stable release.
-The latest stable release known at the time of writing is [`lisbon`](https://github.com/hoprnet/hoprnet/archive/refs/heads/release/lisbon.zip).
+The latest stable release at time of writing is [`lisbon`](https://github.com/hoprnet/hoprnet/archive/refs/heads/release/lisbon.zip).

 [^3]: If you have installed and built another `node.js` application from your computer in the past, you likely will not need to do anything else.
 However, in the case your are only starting to develop in `node.js`, there's a high chance you might need to install a few extra tools.
 For instance, in `Linux`-based OS, you will likely also need to install `build-essentials` (e.g. in Ubuntu do `apt-get install build-essentials`), whereas in `macOS` you need Xcode developer tools, installable via `xcode-select --install`.